bringauto/fleet/doc/Route.md

 Properties

 - `color: string`.
-String which represents color in format #FFFFFF
+String which represents color in hex format #FFFFFF
 - `name: string`.
 Name of the route
 - `stops: [RouteStop]`
 - `RouteStop`:
   - `latitude: float`
   - `longitude: float`
   - `order: int`.
-The route is constructed by sort of stops by `order` from the smallest to the largest
+The route is constructed by sorting stops by `order` from the smallest to the largest
   - `station: StationInfo`
   - `StationInfo`:
   	- `id: int`.
-Id of the [Station] entity. other fields like `name` and `conactPhone` are taken from [Station] entity repersented by id
+Id of the [Station] entity. other fields like `name` and `contactPhone` are taken from [Station] entity represented by id
 	- `name: string`.
 Id
 	- `contactPhone: string`.
 [Station] contact phone for Twilio notification